disberd/DenoESBuild.jl/README.md

 It also exploits the [esbuild-deno-plugin](https://github.com/due-sabati/esbuild-deno-plugin) to allow deno caching, module resolution and loading as part of the esbuild build process.

 > [!NOTE]
-> When bundling files that refer to remote imports (e.g. `npm:...`), an internet connection is in princple required to fetch the remote libraries.
+> When bundling files that refer to remote imports (e.g. `npm:...`), an internet connection is in principle required to fetch the remote libraries.
 This is not the case if the target libraries are already availabile in the Deno cache.

 This package does not export any function, but the following methods are considered part of the public API: